3.12 Provisions and Contingencies

 The Company has presented segment information in the consolidated financial statements which are presented in the same financial report.
 Accordingly, in terms of Paragraph 4 of Ind AS 108 ‘Operating Segments’, no disclosures related to segments are presented in this standalone financial statements.

-54: The Company incorporated 6 wholly-owned subsidiaries (hereafter referred to as SPVs), through a request for selection (Rfs) process under the Solar Energy Corporation of India (SECI) to set up wind farm projects.
-The company invested funds in the SPVs through Inter-Corporate deposits for project execution, amounting to H 1,004 Lakh, and also provided bank guarantees of H 5,578 Lakh.
+54: The Company incorporated 6 wholly-owned step down subsidiaries (hereafter referred to as SPVs) through its subsidiary company (IGESL) , through a request for selection (Rfs) process under the Solar Energy Corporation of India (SECI) to set up wind farm projects.
+The company invested funds in the SPVs through Inter-Corporate deposits and also provided bank guarantees of H 5,578 Lakh.
 The management believes that once the projects are commissioned and subject to pending regulatory matters and operational performance improvement, the company will be able to recover the funds from the SPVs and release the bank guarantees.
-However, as at March 31, 2024, the SPVs' project completion date had expired and applications for extensions are pending with regulators.
-In annual general meeting held on September 29, 2023 & September 29, 2023 of the Company and (IGESL) subsidairy company respectively approves that if the group is unable to recover the funds provided as Inter-Corporate deposits and Bank Guarantee from the SPVs, the holding company will bear the costs.
+However, as at June 30th, 2024, the SPVs' project completion date had expired and applications for extensions has been rejected on 02.09.2024 and Bank Guarantee has been invoked and IGESL further filed the appeal before appellate authority (CERC) and same is pending with regulators.
+In annual general meeting held on September 29th, 2023 & September 29th, 2023 of the Company and subsidiary company respectively approves that if the IGESL is unable to recover the funds provided as Inter¬ Corporate deposits and Bank Guarantee from the SPVs, Inox Wind Limited will bear the costs.
+Further during the year investment in shareholding of 3 SPV has been sold by the IGESL.

 58: Other statutory informations:

-(vii) During the year ended March 31, 2024 and March 31, 2023, the Company has not surrendered or disclosed as income any transactions not recorded in the books of accounts in the course of tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provisions of the Income Tax Act 1961).
+(vi) During the year ended March 31st, 2025 and March 31st, 2024, the Company has not surrendered or disclosed as income any transactions not recorded in the books of accounts in the course of tax assessments under the Income Tax Act, 1961 (such as search or survey or any other relevant provisions of the Income Tax Act 1961).

 Xi.
-The Comopany has not been declared a wilfull defaulter by any bank or financial institution or government or any government authorities during the year ened March 31, 2024 and March 31, 2023
+The Company has not been declared a wilfull defaulter by any bank or financial institution or government or any government authorities during the year ened March 31st, 2025 and March 31st, 2024

 59: The company has a system of maintenance of information and documents as required by Goods and Services Act (“GST Act”) and "chapter-xvii" of the Income Tax Act, 1961.
 Due to the pending filling of certain GST/TDS/TCS returns, the necessary reconciliation is pending to determine whether all transactions have been duly recorded/reported with the statutory authorities.
 Adjustments, if any, arising while filing the GST/TDS Return shall be accounted for as and when the return is filed for the current financial year.
 However, the management is of the opinion that the aforesaid return filing will not have any material impact on the financial statements.